-What is the definition of the keeping of a pet shop?
+What is the ‘keeping of a pet shop’?

-The keeping of a pet shop is defined by the Pet Animals Act 1951 and means the carrying on at premises of any nature, including a private dwelling, of a business of selling animals as pets, and the keeping of animals in any such premises with a view to their being sold in the course of such a business, whether by the keeper or any other person.
+Under the Pet Animals Act 1951 (PAA 1951), the ‘keeping of a pet shop’ means the carrying on at premises of any nature – including a private dwelling – of a business of selling animals as pets, and the keeping of animals in any such premises with a view to their being sold in the course of such a business, whether by the keeper or anyone else.

-A person who only keeps or sells pedigree animals bred by him or the offspring of his pets is not deemed to keep a pet shop.
-A local authority may direct that a particular breeder, who merely sells as pets animals which he acquired for show or breeding purposes but were found not to be suitable or needed for such purposes, is not deemed to keep a pet shop.
+If you only keep or sell pedigree animals bred by you or the offspring of your pets, you are not deemed to keep a pet shop.
+A local authority may direct that a particular breeder, who merely sells as pets, animals which they acquired for show or breeding purposes but were found not to be suitable or needed for such purposes, is not deemed to keep a pet shop.

-What matters will a local authority take into account when deciding to grant a licence?
+What matters will a local authority take into account when deciding whether to grant a licence?

 When deciding whether to grant a licence the local authority will need to be satisfied that you meet certain requirements.
 These include: